 To resolve an issue with your property owner or manager related to structural integrity, heating, plumbing, appliances, weatherproofing, security, electrical, rat prevention, smoke detection, or carbon monoxide detection:

-Send a written notice to the owner or the property manager
+- Send a written notice to the property owner or the property manager.

-If City staff determines that the complaint is valid, the responsible party will receive a notice to correct with a description of the violation and 10 days to correct.
-If staff determines that the required repairs may take longer than ten days, the owner will be asked to submit an acceptable compliance schedule.
+If City staff determines that the renter’s complaint is valid, the property owner will receive a notice to correct with a description of the violation and given 10 days to correct.
+If City staff determines that the required repairs may take longer than 10 days, the property owner will be asked to submit an acceptable compliance schedule.

-Other rental housing issues, like housing discrimination, may be covered by other local or federal regulations like the Fair Housing Act.
+Other rental housing issues, such housing discrimination, may be covered by local or federal regulations, like the Fair Housing Act.
 Rental housing discrimination occurs when landlords take actions based on a person’s race, national origin, color, religion, sex, age, source of income, sexual orientation, disability or familial status.
-Visit our website for more information on Fair Housing.
+To learn more, visit our page on Fair Housing.